Kent Coalfield: Betteshanger

 Standing to the northwest of Deal, this colliery was served by a branch off the Minster to Dover line.
 The colliery opened in 1924, the first coal was raised in 1927.
 In 1945, the workforce was 2,033, with 1,594 being employed sub-surface and 439 above.
 Betteshanger was infamously the location of the 1942 Betteshanger miners' strike, the only such action during World War II, which raised much public contempt despite justification.
-Betteshanger was the last pit to return to work after the 1984–85 Miners' Strike and it closed on 26 August 1989.
+Betteshanger was the last pit to return to work following the 1984–85 Miners' Strike and it closed on 26 August 1989.
 A few of the buildings survive today.